dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 overly bloated classes,
 trying to coerce the Lift libraries to perform in ways that they were not designed to perform.

 When this happens it often makes more sense to write your own CRUD code from the ground up.
+With a small investment of effort up front (and probably less than you would imagine) you will end up with more concise, easily maintainable code, saving you more time in the long run.

 ## What is covered?
-This article describes conventions for: organising the required code into methods, classes, files and folders; naming conventions; and a simple screen flow model.
+This article describes one simple approach for organising CRUD code into methods, classes, files and folders.

-It gives example code for how to perform many of the common CRUD based tasks such as managing state on the server between successive page requests, rendering HTML from the data stored in the database, and so on.
+It gives a naming convention for the aforementioned artifacts and a simple model depicting allowable screen transitions.

-I illustrate these principles using simple single database entity called Event, with a single field called 'eventName'.
+It illustrates these principles by giving the complete code for a simple CRUD application for a single database entity called Event, with a single field called 'eventName'.

+It selects and discusses coding patterns to achieve implementation challenges such as how to 'manage state' on the server between successive page requests, how to use CSS Selector Transforms to to efficiently render data as HTML.

 I use the Lift Mapper library to persist and retrieve data from the database, but the general principles could be used equally well with Lift's Record library, or any other ORM for that matter.

 ## Prerequisites